Retired Not Out, Paul Chappell's Journal

 Outside of the Steamboat

-After some drinks in the Tynemouth Lodge Hotel (see my previous journal post), we caught the ferry over to South Shields.
+After some drinks in the Tynemouth Lodge Hotel, we caught the ferry over to South Shields.
 It was a lot of fun, though probably because it was warm and sunny.
 It’s a lovely trip, but not as good as the ferry across the Mersey (though being a Scouser I’m probably biased).
-Some of the photos I took will be published soon.
+Some of the photos I took are here.

 Keep a safe distance sign, one